-In general, capital gains are subject to the maximum statutory rate of 26.01% corporate income tax and municipal business tax for fiscal year 2018 but should be decreased to 25.01% for 2019.
+In general, capital gains are subject to the maximum statutory rate of 24.94% corporate income tax and municipal business tax for the fiscal year 2020.
 However, capital gains derived from shares in a qualifying subsidiary may be exempt under the conditions of the participation exemption regime.
+Capital losses on shares are generally deductible for Luxembourg corporate income tax purposes.